Noakes Grove

 The Latest Newsletter can be seen on the Noakes Grove website here https://www.walden-countryside.co.uk

-At Noakes Grove from 10am to 3pm
+The regular 3rd Sunday meeting is at Noakes Grove from 10am to 3pm

 We raise sheep and lambs in the meadow.
 As well as the meadow we have a small ancient woodland, a rough flower-rich field and an area of thorn scrub criss-crossed with grassy rides that possess a marvelous array of wild flowers, including several rarities.
 It is a truly beautiful place.
 The public are welcome visit Noakes Grove at any time, and we encourage use by community groups.
 We also hold occasional open days, wildlife events and regular work parties where volunteers help with conservation tasks – see below for more details.